lihaoyi/SprayWebSockets/README.md

 When you're done with the handshake, you must reply with an `SocketServer.Upgrade(data: Any)` message so the server can shift that connection into websocket-mode.
 The SocketServer will swap out the http-related pipeline with a websocket pipeline, and feed the `data` value into your provided `frameHandler` in order to find/create an actor to handle the websocket connection.

+If you need help, look at the [AcceptActor](https://github.com/lihaoyi/SprayWebSockets/blob/master/src/test/scala/spray/can/server/websockets/SocketServerTests.scala#L97-L104) in the unit tests to see how it does it.
+It uses a bunch of convenience methods that you could use to do the tedious bits (e.g. calculating hashes)

 ###Define a proper frameHandler

 The `frameHandler` takes the `data` from the `SocketServer.Upgrade` message and find/create an actor (let's call him the *Frame Handler*) to handle the frames from that connection.